Produce Safety Alliance "Pistachio" Grower Training Course

-Fee includes the Produce Safety Alliance (PSA) Grower Training Manual and a certificate of course completion from AFDO, morning coffee both days, and lunch on Day 1.
-Course ends at 12:00 noon on Day 2.
+Fee includes the Produce Safety Alliance (PSA) Grower Training Manual and a certificate of course completion from AFDO, morning coffee, and lunch.
 There is no parking permit required at the course venue.

-Note: Registration is limited to the first 50 paid registrants and the trainee must be present for the full day and a half to receive a certificate.
+Note: Registration is limited to the first 50 paid registrants and the trainee must be present for the full day to receive a certificate.

-Trainers: Louise Ferguson, Linda J. Harris, and Bwalya Lungu, (all UC Davis)
+Trainers: Louise Ferguson, Linda J. Harris (Lead Instructor), and Trevor Suslow, (all UC Davis)

 Who Should Attend